protobufjs/protobuf.js/README.md

 ### Descriptors

-For protobuf descriptor interoperability, see [ext/descriptor](./ext/descriptor).
-Note that because the internals of this package do not rely on `google/protobuf/descriptor.proto`, options are parsed and presented literally.
+For protobuf descriptor interoperability, see [ext/descriptor](./ext/README.md#descriptor).
+Note that because protobuf.js does not use `descriptor.proto` internally, options are parsed and presented literally.

 ### Content Security Policy